General History Programme dates 2025 at 12.04.25

 Tony Robinson’s The History of Britain - THE VICTORIANS

 The actor takes a fresh and humorous look at British history, ‘from the bottom up’.
 Instead of the usual stories of the powerful, rich and famous, this is history through the eyes of the common people.
-We explore their everyday lives: how they washed, ate and made a living; and also, how the behaviour of those who ruled the land affected them.
+In this film we explore their everyday lives: how they washed, ate and made a living; and also, how the behaviour of those who ruled the land affected them.
 One thing for sure, life for the common people was tough!

 A colour film followed by group discussion & refreshments.